UN diplomats: Russia is blocking sanctions experts in Africa

 The U.N.
 Security Council has to approve new panels before the monitoring of sanctions can continue, and Russia has veto power in the U.N.’s most powerful body.

+Russia’s deputy U.N. ambassador, Dmitry Polyansky, told The Associated Press late Wednesday: “We can’t approve unbalanced composition of the sanction committees.
+And this issue unfortunately hasn’t been duly taken care of by the U.N.
+Secretariat.
+So we hope a solution will be found soon.”

-There was no immediate response to a call and email to Russia’s U.N.
-Mission or to an email to Secretary-General Antonio Guterres’ spokesman seeking comment.
+There was no immediate response to an email to Secretary-General Antonio Guterres’ spokesman seeking comment.

 In recent years, Russia has become much more active in Africa, especially the Central African Republic and Mali.